📐 SAT

 1. Source Attribution First

-Always read the italicized source attribution before reading the passage.
-Who is speaking?
-When?
-To what audience?
-For what purpose?
+Always read the italicized source attribution before reading the passage, and note the speaker, the date, the audience, and the purpose.
 This information is often directly tested in sourcing questions, and it frames the entire passage.
 A speech to a pro-slavery society in 1830 and a speech to an abolitionist society in 1852 may use similar language, but their purposes, audiences, and historical situations are entirely different.

 2. Identify the Skill the Question Is Testing

-Before reading the answer choices, identify what kind of question you’re facing.
-Is it asking about the source’s argument?
-About the historical context that shaped it?
-About the author’s purpose or limitations as a source?
-About what followed from the situation described?
-Knowing what kind of answer you’re looking for before you read the choices dramatically improves accuracy.
+Before reading the answer choices, identify what kind of question you’re facing: one about the source’s argument, about the historical context that shaped it, about the author’s purpose or limitations as a source, or about what followed from the situation described.
+Going into the choices already knowing what you’re looking for keeps you from getting pulled toward whichever option just sounds smart.

 3. Use Outside Knowledge to Verify